 The firm is not subject to consolidated supervision.

-The firm is an independent financial planning practice which has the relevant permissions to allow it to undertake discretionary management of client’s assets and to control but not hold client money.
+The firm is an independent financial planning practice which has the relevant permissions to allow it to undertake discretionary management of the client’s assets and to control but not hold client money.
 The firm is a financial planning practice providing services to individuals and SME companies.

 The firm generally has a relatively conservative outlook when assessing the risks relating to its business and business development strategies.
 There are no plans for the firm to change this outlook in the foreseeable future.